sm2909/DistributedLibrary/README.md

 Frontend: JavaFX

 Database: MySQL

+How to run:
+1. Must have connection to out IP address of our database which is hosted on our local machine.
+2. Must have sql drivers installed and should be added to path files in vs code
+3. Must have java fx drivers installed and should be added to path files in vs code
+4. The java version should be 14+ to support java fx

 ✨ Features
 The system provides distinct functionalities for both users and administrators to ensure a smooth and robust operation.